snowkidind/txTheRipper/application/subscriptions/SUBSCRIPTIONS.md

 Subscriptions with the `redis_mem` deliveryMethod are routed to redis when the criteria is matched.

-If you dont have any subscriptions the service is automatically disabled and requires a restart with an enabled subscription in order to allow the service to initialize.

 Since the redis implementation is anonymous, any connection can listen for any event if a subscription exists for it.
-For instance if an application is tracking an EOA another application may get the subscription and also listen to it.
-The unix socket provides a more private variation where each listener is required to subscribe before receiving their own notifications
+For instance if an application is tracking an EOA, another application may also listen to the subscription.
+The unix socket provides a more private variation where each listener is required to subscribe before receiving their own notifications.

 Also, to enable redis based subscriptions you must specify the `SUB_USE_REDIS=true` key in .env as well as any particular services to enable such as `SUB_TYPE_ACCOUNT=true`